irfandevv/open-ethereum-pool/README.md

 ### Building Frontend

-Install nodejs.
-I suggest using LTS version >= 4.x from https://github.com/nodesource/distributions or from your Linux distribution or simply install nodejs on Ubuntu Xenial 16.04.
+Simply install nodejs on Ubuntu Xenial 16.04.

 The frontend is a single-page Ember.js application that polls the pool API to render miner stats.